Training-Free ANN-to-SNN Conversion for High-Performance Spiking Transformer: Method

-The $\text{Softmax}(x_i) = \frac{e^{x_i}}{\sum_j e^{x_j}}$, where $i$ ,$j$ denote the indices of elements in the sequence.
+\paragraph{\textbf{Approximation of Softmax}} The $\text{Softmax}(x_i) = \frac{e^{x_i}}{\sum_j e^{x_j}}$, where $i$ ,$j$ denote the indices of elements in the sequence.
 Since softmax depends on all inputs, it cannot be directly implemented by a single MBE neuron.
 As shown in Fig.~\ref{fig:FFSC Framework}(b), we decompose the softmax computation into three components: exponential ($e^x$), reciprocal ($1/x$), and FP multiplication, each approximated by MBE neurons.
 For the term $e^{x_{i}}$, we apply the change-of-base formula to decompose it into integer and decimal components as: